zachleat/zachleat.com/_posts/2020-04-18-resume-on-the-jamstack.md

 * [How to not make a résumé in React by {% imgavatar "ericwbailey" %}Eric Bailey](https://ericwbailey.design/writing/how-to-not-make-a-resume-in-react.html)
 * [Eleventy Résumé Builder by {% imgavatar "mxbck" %}Max Böck](https://mxb.dev/blog/eleventy-resume-builder/)

-## Have a gander at the ol’ résumé
+## Have a gander at the ol’ resume

 * View [**Zach Leatherman’s Résumé**](/resume/)
 * Have a peek at the [Source Code](https://github.com/zachleat/zachleat.com/blob/b2b538994cd7696839900a22acde3e72daf9f5ab/resume/index.liquid)